Best Tips To Growing Herbs In Containers

 Keep a few curved pieces of broken pots on hand to cover drain holes and prevent roots from clogging.
 Use the same potting soil instead of adding pebbles or rocks to the bottom for drainage.

-Fertilizer
+5. Fertilizer

+Many herbs have a short life cycle, lasting only a season, whether grown indoors or outdoors.
 Plants like basil, parsley, and cilantro blossom, set seed, and then die.
 Their life periods are short, ranging from 45 days to 4 months, depending on species and environment.

 Woody or semi-woody varieties, such as rosemary, sage, and lavender, will live for years, so fertilize them to stimulate growth and flowering.
+Others, such as mint, thyme, and oregano, are spread by runners and continue to grow endlessly.

 Again, only a small amount of fertilizer is required.
 I believe mint would outlive cockroaches in the event of a nuclear catastrophe.

-Overwintering Herbs In a Container
+6. Overwintering Herbs In Containers

 Some herbs, such as French tarragon and mint, die back in the winter.
 Most herbs, including these, will care for themselves if they are not chilled, wet by rain, or allowed to dry out.